syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/yeoman.md

 # Getting Started with ASP.NET Core and Yeoman in Visual Studio Code

-This article provides a step-by-step introduction to configure Essential JS 2 setup and build a simple ASP.NET Core web application using the [Yeoman tool](https://yeoman.io/) in [Visual Studio Code](https://code.visualstudio.com/) (VS Code).
+This article provides a step-by-step introduction to configure Essential<sup style="font-size:70%">&reg;</sup> JS 2 setup and build a simple ASP.NET Core web application using the [Yeoman tool](https://yeoman.io/) in [Visual Studio Code](https://code.visualstudio.com/) (VS Code).

 N> Starting with v16.2.0.x, if you reference to Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies from trial setup or NuGet feed, you should include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering Syncfusion<sup style="font-size:70%">&reg;</sup> license key in your ASP.NET Core application to use the components.